Mayuri14-ctrl/Deep-Learning/README.md

 ### What is the vanishing gradient problem?
 The vanishing gradient problem occurs when gradients become too small during backpropagation, especially in deep networks.This leads to extremely slow learning in the earlier layers of the network because the weights get very small updates.
 This happens because activation functions like Sigmoid or Tanh squash values between a limited range, causing gradients to shrink as they pass through multiple layers.
 As a result, earlier layers learn very slowly, making training inefficient.

+Solution:
-Solution: use RelU or Leaky Relu
+-use RelU or Leaky Relu
-Batch normalization
+-Batch normalization
-Use Residual Connections (Skip Connections) in deep networks.
+-Use Residual Connections (Skip Connections) in deep networks.

 ### Optimization Techniques
 ### What is gradient descent?
 Gradient Descent is an optimization algorithm used to minimize the loss function.
 It updated the weights in the direction of negative gradient